 Durable powers of attorney in Missouri are regulated by Missouri Statutes 404.700 to 404.737, with which all forms available on this page comply.

-To revoke a power of attorney in Missouri, you’ll need to fill out a revocation of power of attorney form.
+To revoke a power of attorney in Missouri, you must fill out a revocation of power of attorney form.

 Section 404.705 lists the requirements for a durable power of attorney in Missouri.
-The POA document must contain the:
+The POA document must contain the following:

 - name and signature of the principal